GRCDEV/ArduSim/help/usage.md

     * *MEASURECPU*.
 Measure CPU usage during the experiment.
     * *VERBOSELOGGING*.
 Verbose logging to ArduSim window and console.
     * *VERBOSESTORE*.
 Allows to store additional files at will.
     * *YAWOVERRIDE*.
-Allows to modify the yaw behavior while following a mission, with the next parameter value.
+Allows to modify the yaw behavior while following a protocols.mission, with the next parameter value.
     * *YAWVALUE*.
 0=Fixed, 1=Face next waypoint, 2=Face next waypoint except RTL, 3=Face along GPS course.
 * KML files parameters:
     * *KMLMINALTITUDE*.Minimum relative altitude for any waypoint.
     * *KMLOVERRIDEALTITUDE*.
-Whether to override the altitude values included in the mission or not.
+Whether to override the altitude values included in the protocols.mission or not.
     * *KMLALTITUDE*.
 If the altitude values are overriden, the relative altitude for all of them.
     * *KMLMISSIONEND*.
-Whether to add a land or RTL command at the end of the mission.
+Whether to add a land or RTL command at the end of the protocols.mission.
 Valid values: unmodified, land, or RTL.
     * *KMLRTLENDALTITUDE*.
 Altitude where to stop the UAV when KMLMISSIONEND is assigned RTL value.
 If set to 0, it lands.
     * *KMLWAYPOINTDELAY*.
 Mission delay over each waypoint (seconds).
     * *KMLWAYPOINTDISTANCE*.
 Distance to waypoint to assert that it has been reached (centimeters), used only when WAYPOINTDELAY is greater than 0.